boonlogic/boon-docs/docs/Amber_REST.md

     {
       "sensorId": sensor ID of created sensor
-      "tenantId": account that owns this sensor
       "label": sensor label
       "usageInfo": {
-        "putSensor": {
-        	"callsTotal": total number of calls to this endpoint "callsThisPeriod": calls this billing period to this endpoint "lastCalled": ISO formatted time of last call to this endpoint },
-        "postConfig": {
+        "postSensor": {
             "callsTotal":
             "callsThisPeriod":    (same as above)
             "lastCalled":
         },
-        "getSensor": {
+        "postConfig": {
             "callsTotal":
             "callsThisPeriod":    (same as above)
             "lastCalled":
         },
+        "postStream": {
+            "callsTotal": total number of calls to the /PUT stream endpoint "callsThisPeriod": calls this billing period to this endpoint "lastCalled": ISO formatted time of last call to this endpoint "samplesTotal": total number of samples processed
+            "samplesThisPeriod": number of samples processed this billing period }
-        "getConfig": {
+        "getSensor": {
         	"callsTotal":
         	"callsThisPeriod":    (same as above)
         	"lastCalled":
         },
-        "getStatus": {
+        "getConfig": {
             "callsTotal":
             "callsThisPeriod":    (same as above)
             "lastCalled":
-        },
-        "postStream": {
-        	"callsTotal":
-        	"callsThisPeriod":    (same as above)
-        	"lastCalled":
-        	"samplesTotal": total number of samples processed
-        	"samplesThisPeriod": number of samples processed this billing period }
+        }
+        ... same as above for each of:
+        - getAmberSummary
+        - getRootCause
+        - getStatus
+        - postPretrain
+        - putSensor
       }
     }